Skip to Content

 Sales agents will use the REALM Portal to:

-If you are sponsored by a broker, your broker must also have an active REALM account for sponsorship management.
+Your broker must have an active REALM Portal account for sponsorship management.

 Inspectors